flutter/website/src/content/get-started/fwe/user-input.md

 There are several ways that your UI can allow toggling between values.

 ### Checkbox, Switch, and Radio
-Give the user the option to toggle a single value on/off.
-The functional logic behind these widgets are the same (all 3 are built on top of `ToggleableStateMixin`) with some presentation differences that provide different user experiences.:
+Provide an option to toggle a single value on and off.
+The functional logic behind these widgets are the same, as all 3 are built on top of `ToggleableStateMixin`, though each provides slight presentation differences.:

 - `Checkbox` is a container that is empty when false or filled with a checkmark when true.